Elhebert/laravel-croustillon/README.md

 It also comes bundle with a controller and a route, so you don't need to worry about creating them in your application.

+The default route is `/croustillon`.

 #### Cookie legal page

 The legal page can be found in `resources/views/vendor/croustillon/policy.blade.php`.
 The main content of that page is already done, but you still should update it to suit your need and your website.

+The default route for this page is `/croustillon/policy`.

+## Customization

+This package come with opinions.
+Like routes, copy and views.

+Everything can be customize.

+### Routes

+The prefix can be customize in the config file but should you need complete control on the routes you can disable the ones from this package to create your own.

+The routes you need to create are:

+- For the cookie banner form:
+    - Verb: `POST`
+    - Action: `\Elhebert\Croustillon\Http\Controllers\CookiesController` (it has an `__invoke` method, so you don't need to reference a method).

+- For the cookie policy legal page:
+    - Verb: `GET`
+    - Action: `\Elhebert\Croustillon\Http\Controllers\CookiePolicyController` (it has an `__invoke` method, so you don't need to reference a method).

+### Translations

+You can overwrite the default translations by publishing the language files.

+### Views

+You can overwrite the default views by publishing the view files.

 ## Contributing